 What is a good pesto sauce?

-You can make fresh basil pesto sauce as I did in this zoodles with basil and pistachio pesto recipe.
+You can make fresh basil pesto sauce from scratch as I did in my zoodles with basil and pistachio pesto recipe.

 Or keep things super simple and use pesto sauce from a jar which is found in the pasta sauce aisle in the grocery store.
 Sometimes you can even find fresh pesto in the refrigerated pasta area.